-Non-Synchronized Reserve shall be supplied from non-emergency generation resources located within the metered boundaries of PJM that are off-line and available to provide energy fully convert their reserve capability into energy in 10 minutes or less.
-Non-Synchronized Reserve can be provided by non-emergency generation resources that can fully convert their reserve capability into energy in 10-minutes from an offline state.
-PJM determines the amount of Nnon-Synchronized Reserves on each resource.
+Non-Synchronized Reserve shall be supplied from generation resources located within the metered boundaries of PJM that are off-line and available to fully convert their reserve capability into energy in 10 minutes or less.
+PJM determines the amount of Non-Synchronized Reserves on each resource.